Official Sightseeing

 The Glasgow School of Art, led by the innovative architect and designer Charles Rennie Mackintosh, helped shape the city’s unique artistic identity.

 Music halls, football clubs, and trade unions also grew rapidly, reflecting the city’s diverse working population.
-Glasgow’s culture was both rich and deeply rooted in the everyday lives of its people.

 War, Decline, and Rebirth